Chenfeng Xiong, PhD

 Biography

 Dr. Chenfeng Xiong is an Assistant Professor in the Department of Civil and Environmental Engineering at Villanova University.
 He specializes in Transportation Engineering and Planning.
-Dr. Xiong’s research is focused on transportation systems analysis using transportation big-data sources and computing techniques, and advanced AI and Machine Learning algorithms and applications of such analysis on studies of human mobility, transportation policies, environmental impacts, and public health.
+Dr. Xiong’s research is focused on transportation systems analysis using transportation big-data sources and computing techniques, and applications of advanced AI and Machine Learning algorithms on studies of human mobility, transportation policies, environmental impacts and public health.
 He has published over 60 peer-reviewed journal papers.
-In addition to his outstanding research accomplishments and publications, Dr. Xiong has profound experience in research projects, successfully leading and/or coordinating numerous research projects funded by US DOE, Federal Highway Administration, Federal Transit Administration, NSF, NIH and Maryland DOT.
+In addition to his outstanding research accomplishments and publications, Dr. Xiong has profound experience in research projects, successfully leading and/or coordinating numerous studies funded by US DOE, the Federal Highway Administration, the Federal Transit Administration, NSF, NIH and Maryland DOT.

 Affiliations